Zaid-Ajaj/fable-getting-started/README.md

  - [Node.js](https://nodejs.org/en/) 10.0+

 ### Windows
+In the main folder runn the following commands.

-Compiling the project
+for compiling the project
 ```
 build
 ```
-Compiling and the project and watching for file changes
+for compiling and the project and watching for file changes
 ```
 build Watch
 ```